salanueva/KeplerFlow/README.md

 ## N-body Problem

 This problem's main goal is to evolve a planetary system under a time-step `dt`.
 This is a problem that has to be solved using a numerical approach.
-So, a Wisdom-Holfman map defined in the above mentioned article has been coded.
+So, a Wisdom-Holfman map, defined in the above mentioned article, has been coded.

 ```@docs
 KeplerFlow.simulation